 Immunisation – why you should

-By law, a child must have an immunisation status certificate to enrol in primary school.
+By law, a child must have an Immunisation History Statement from the Australian Immunisation Register (AIR) to enrol in primary school.

 Children starting school are exposed to a large number of people and a range of potentially dangerous diseases.
 Immunisation is a proven and safe way to protect children against diseases that cause serious illness and sometimes death.

 Enrolling in primary school is a good time to check that a child’s vaccinations are up to date.

 Immunisation History Statements

 An Immunisation History Statement from the AIR is a statement showing the vaccinations a child has received.